Dürer’s hemispheres of 1515 —

 Derivatives

 Being available in multiple copies, and combined with the artistic reputation of Dürer, these charts were highly influential.
 Derivatives soon appeared, most notably a planisphere produced in 1536 by another German, Peter Apian (1495–1552) (known in Latin as Petrus Apianus), and subsequently included in a book of his in 1540 called Astronomicum Caesareum.
 Apian’s chart is drawn in the form of an eight-sided astrolabe, complete with carrying handle.
 On his chart Apian introduced some Arabic-derived star names, as in this example from Ursa Major.
-In 1537 the Dutch cartographers Gemma Frisius and Gerardus Mercator copied Drer’s constellation figures for a celestial globe.
+In 1537 the Dutch cartographers Gemma Frisius and Gerardus Mercator copied Dürer’s constellation figures for a celestial globe.

+All these charts suffered from a drawback: they showed the constellations back to front, as on a globe, rather than the way they actually appear in the sky, which made them awkward for observational use.
 The first printed star charts showing the constellation figures the right way round (i.e. a geocentric view rather than a globe view) were created by the Transylvanian cartographer Johannes Honter (1498–1549) in 1532, although not widely published until included in an edition of Ptolemy’s collected works in 1541.
 On Honter’s charts the male constellations were depicted in contemporary clothing, unlike the classical nudes of Dürer and Apianus.

 For an in-depth discussion of these star charts, see The Visualization of Perspective Systems and Iconology in Dürer’s Cartographic Works by Adèle Lorraine Wörz, pages 156–178 (but beware of typos).